Osing people: History

-After the Dutch East India Company conquered the region in 1767, the Dutch settled many Javanese, Madurese and other Muslim migrants to the area.
+After the Dutch East India Company completely conquered the region in 1767, the Dutch settled many Madurese there.

 Religion

-The Osings are mostly adherents of Islam, although there are some who still follow Hinduism.
-Elements of animism can be seen in their religion too.
-The Osings share a similar culture and spirit with the Balinese, and the Hindus celebrate ceremonies like Nyepi.
+The Osings are adherents of Islam, Elements of animism can be seen in their religion too.
+The Osings share a similar culture and spirit with the Balinese.
 Just like the Balinese people, the Osing people also share the puputan tradition.
-It is not uncommon to see mosques and puras (Hindu temples) to be built nearby to each other in Banyuwangi.
+It is not uncommon to see mosques and puras (Balinese Hindu temples) to be built nearby to each other in Banyuwangi.

 Vocation

 The main profession of the Osing people are farmers with a small number of them are traders and officers in formal areas of employment such as teachers and local government officials.

 Culture

 Social stratification

 The Osing people differ from the Balinese people in terms of social stratification as the majority of the Osing are Muslims but even the Hindu Osing do not practice the caste system like the Balinese people, even though they are Hindus.
 This is because of the Islamic influences that is practiced by a significant number of Muslims in their community.